-You may have heard of the Acorns investment app.
+You may have heard of the Acorns investing app.
 It’s been lauded by investors and journalists alike for finally getting millennials interested in investing.
 Millennials–notoriously skittish when it comes to the market–make up the majority of Acorns’ user base of 650,000 members.
 Acorns recently raised $23 million in its third round of funding, just eight months after the app launched.

-Acorns works by encouraging you to invest your spare change.
+The Acorns app works by encouraging you to invest your spare change.
 Using a system they call “round-ups,” Acorns monitors your bank account and automatically invests the change from your daily purchases.
 For example, if you buy a coffee for $2.75, Acorns will automatically take $.25 and invest it.

 This is Acorns’ key selling point, along with simplicity.
 Acorns automatically invests your money in “smart portfolios,” built with the help of Harry Markowitz, father of the Modern Portfolio Theory.
 Acorns lets users choose between five different portfolios on a scale of conservative to aggressive.